cypress-io/cypress/docs/source/api/commands/type.md

 ## Key Combinations

 When using special character sequences, it's possible to activate modifier keys and type key combinations, such as `CTRL + R` or `SHIFT + ALT + Q`.
-The modifier(s) remain activated for the duration of the `.type()` command, and are released when all subsequent characters are typed, unless [`{ release: false }`](https://on.cypress.io/api/type#options) is passed as an [option](https://on.cypress.io/api/type#release-behavior).
+The modifier(s) remain activated for the duration of the `.type()` command, and are released when all subsequent characters are typed, unless [`{release: false}`](https://on.cypress.io/api/type#options) is passed as an [option](https://on.cypress.io/api/type#release-behavior).
 A `keydown` event is fired when a modifier is activated and a `keyup` event is fired when it is released.

 **Type a key combination**